nechnif/neftox/README.md

 No special programming skills are required.
 The tool comes with a tutorial which serves as a copy-and-paste resource and provides enough examples for a simple presentation.
 For more complex presentations, some basic knowledge of HTML and CSS scripting languages is recommended.
 The tool can also understand LaTeX expressions for the creation of scientific content.

+**NEW:** You can now create digital scrapbooks with neftox!
+See example pages below.

 ### Prerequisites